 1. Explore the Sierra Nevada

 This is one of the highest mountain ranges in Europe, reaching heights of 3,478 meters (11,410 feet).
 It can be explored as a day trip but is better as an overnight excursion.
-In the summer, there are trails for both short, medium, and long hikes while in the winter you can go skiing (lift passes cost around 50 EUR).
+There are trails for short, medium, and long hikes.
+Some of the more popular trails are Caharros de Monachil (moderate), Cahorros Rio Monachil (easy), and the Three Bridges Loop (hard).
+In the winter, you can hit the slopes (lift passes cost around 60 EUR).
 Some of the more popular trails are Caharros de Monachil (moderate), Caharros Rio Monachil (easy), and the Three Bridges Loop (hard).
+Even if you don’t ski, you can take a gondola ride from the Pradollano to Borreguiles to enjoy incredible views (21 EUR).

 2. Visit the Alhambra Palace

 The Alhambra is a UNESCO World Heritage palace and a fortress dating to the 13th century.
 It’s one of the best-preserved historic Islamic palaces, built by the Moors on the ruins of a Roman fort.
-Construction started in 1238 by Muhammad I Ibn al-Ahmar, founder of the Emirate of Granada (at this point, the Moors occupied the region).
-The Islamic architecture and artwork draw in over 2 million tourists each year so it’s a good idea to buy your ticket in advance.
-Admission is 14 EUR or you can simply roam around the garden for 7 EUR.
+It’s a must see for history or architecture lovers.
+Construction started in 1238 by Muhammad I Ibn al-Ahmar, founder of the Emirate of Granada, and when it was complete, Grenada became the royal residence and court.
+Alhambra is the second-most visited site in Europe, so it’s a good idea to buy your ticket in advance.
+Admission is 19 EUR.
+Plan to spend a few hours here.

 3. Snap photos at Paseo de los Tristes

-For a fantastic view of the Alhambra, walk down to the Paseo de los Tristes, which lies along the River Darro.
-The road got its name (which means “Passage of the Mourners”) because of the funeral processions that used to pass along the route, but today it’s a popular spot to take photos.
+For a fantastic view of the Alhambra, walk down to the Paseo de los Tristes (Passage of the Mourners), which follows the River Darro.
+The road got its name of the funeral processions that used to pass along the route on the way to burial grounds, but today it’s a popular spot to take photos.

 4. Watch a Flamenco Show

 Flamenco is an important cultural experience intertwined with life in southern Spain.
-It is a style of folklore music featuring guitar, singing, and dancing that originated in southern Spain in the late 18th century but is now popular all around the country.
-There are many small theaters and restaurants where you can catch a show for as little as 20 EUR.
+It is a style of folklore music featuring guitar, singing, and dancing that originated in southern Spain in the hills above Granada where the Roma settled after arriving in Spain.
+It’s now popular across the country.
+There are many small theaters and restaurants where you can catch a show for as little as 25 EUR.
+Some of the best spots are in the original venues called “tablaos” in the Sacromonte neighborhood, like Cuevas los Tarantos.

 5. Admire the Granada Cathedral

 The Granada Cathedral has a stunning white-and-gold interior that reflects the historical power and wealth of the Spanish kingdom.
-The cathedral was built during the reign of Queen Isabella in the 16th century (construction began in 1526 and took 35 years) and is an example of the Spanish Renaissance style (the original design was Gothic but it changed shortly after construction began).
+The cathedral was built during the reign of Queen Isabella in the 16th century (construction began in 1526 on the site of the Great Mosque and took 35 years).
+It’s considered a Spanish Renaissance masterpiece, even though it features some Gothic elements, such as the facade and floor plan.
 Admission is 5 EUR.

 Other Things to See and Do in Granada